 Disaster Recovery

-RTO vs RPO: Two Metrics You Need in Your Disaster Recovery Plan
+What is the Difference Between RTO and RPO?
+Two Metrics You Need in Your Disaster Recovery Plan

 Some disasters, such as those wrought by Mother Nature, can be physically destructive; others, such as those brought on by cyberattackers, can be virtually destructive.
-However, no matter which type of disaster strikes, there’s always one thing in common: downtime.
+However, no matter which type of disaster strikes, there’s always one necessary thing in every organization: proactive recovery.

-According to Gartner, the world’s leading research company, downtime can cost companies $5,600 per minute, or nearly $340,000 an hour!
-In today’s highly competitive market, that’s just not acceptable.
+According to Gartner, the world’s leading research company, the downtime spent on disaster recovery can cost companies $5,600 per minute, or nearly $340,000 an hour!
+In today’s highly competitive market, that’s just not acceptable

-To mitigate downtime and the loss of productivity and revenue that comes with it, organizations need to practice preparedness; being prepared is the best defense against downtime.
+To mitigate downtime and the loss of productivity and revenue that comes with it, organizations need to practice preparedness for disaster recovery; being prepared is the best defense against downtime.
 This means having a strong business continuity and disaster recovery (BCDR) plan.
 To build a strong BCDR plan, of course, you’re going to need metrics.

 Why You Need to Set and Track Metrics for Your Disaster Recovery Plan